byjg/php-statemachine/README.md

 ## Using the Auto Transition

-Another feature of this component is that depending on the state you are in and the data you pass to the state machine, it can decide what the next you can be.
+Another feature of this component is that depending on the state you are in and the data you pass to the state machine, it can decide what is the next state you can be.

 Let's analyze the following states.